Catonsville High School: History

 The original school traces its roots to Catonsville School, formed in 1903.
 Students were taught at the original brick building until 1910, when a large new school was dedicated to relieve overcrowding.
 In 1925, Baltimore County purchased land and buildings from the Catonsville Country Club with the intention of making it the new high school.

 In 1954, a new building was dedicated at the school's current location.
 The campus was originally the "Farmlands" estate, owned in the 19th century by Theodore Lurman.
 The Lurman Woodland Theater on the school's grounds is named in his memory.

 The school benefited from a 77000 sqft expansion in 1999.
-There have been other upgrades and renovations to many of the structures to keep the building as modern as possible.
+There have been other upgrades and renovations to many of the structures.

 Academics

-Catonsville High School received a 64.5 out of a possible 100 points (64%) on the 2018-2019 Maryland State Department of Education Report Card and received a 4 out of 5 star rating, ranking in the 61st percentile among all Maryland schools.
+Catonsville High School received a 64.5 out of a possible 100 points (64%) on the 2018–2019 Maryland State Department of Education Report Card and received a 4 out of 5 star rating, ranking in the 61st percentile among all Maryland schools.